Emmet-Finance/emmet.sdk.v3/README.md

-# Emmet Lock-n-Mint Client Library
+# Emmet Cross-Chain Bridge Client Library

 All the Emmet.Bridge related data is stored `on-chain`!.
 Use async / await to fetch it.